 - Brush the bread liberally with the melted butter.
 Wrap the bread with foil.

-- Bake in the oven for 20 minutes.
+- Bake in a 350F oven for 20 minutes.
 Remove the foil and bake for another 10 minutes.

 - Remove from the oven and serve.